lsj5031/Markie/MULTIPAGE_EXPORT_FIXES.md

 **Before Fixes**:
 - Pages mode: Overlapping content between pages
 - Long mode: Inconsistent styling compared to preview
-- Square mode: Missing functionality

 **After Fixes**:
 - Pages mode: Clean page separation with no overlapping content
 - Long mode: Consistent styling with preview, proper theme application
-- Square mode: Full functionality with theme-consistent exports
+- All modes support A4 and SQUARE formats seamlessly

-The fixes ensure that all three export modes (PAGES, CONTINUOUS, SQUARE) now work correctly with proper styling, accurate pagination, and theme consistency throughout the export process.
+The fixes ensure that all export modes (PAGES, CONTINUOUS) and formats (A4, SQUARE) now work correctly with proper styling, accurate pagination, and theme consistency throughout the export process.